 The Executive Director Forum is a unique opportunity for nonprofit EDs, CEOs, presidents, and artistic/managing directors to connect with their peers, share ideas, and learn from each other in a supportive environment.
-Generally, each session offers three roundtable discussion groups facilitated by three experienced leaders.
-The format of the forum allows you to circulate through all three topics and interact with many of the executives in attendance as well as our outstanding discussion leaders.
+Generally, each session offers two or three roundtable discussion groups facilitated by experienced nonprofit leaders.
+The format of the forum allows you to circulate through all the topics and interact with many of the executives in attendance as well as our outstanding discussion leaders.

 These meetings are a low-effort, low-cost, and high-impact way to gather with your executive director peers and come away reinvigorated and recharged.
 Participants share problems and solutions and trade tips and resources.

 For more than a decade, ED Forum participants consistently report that they left with actionable information and an extra bounce in their step from networking with others in our sector.

 Eighty-five percent (85%) of the executives at the February ED Forum reported that the session expanded their perspective on a topic or problem they were facing.
 Attendees gave us this feedback: